chuckyang123/tp/docs/UserGuide.md

 ### Listing all persons : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in the SoCTAssist.

 Format: `list`

 ### Listing all consultations : `list_consult`

-Displays list of all consultations in the address book.
+Displays list of all consultations in the SoCTAssist.

 Format: `list_consult`